-- MPI/IO is the highest performance interface - Load a MPI module that has been patched for PLFS - Prepend "plfs:" to the file path used in MPI\File\open - Mount point must be defined in PLFSRC - FUSE is primarily intended for interactive command access (e.g. ls, rm, mv, non-PLFS-aware archive tools, etc.) - Can use it for POSIX I/O, but performance suffers due to FUSE overhead - Mount point must be defined in PLFSRC and mounted using the PLFS daemon - Ensure FUSE buffers are larger than 128 KiB default - PLFS API is high performance, but requires major programming changes - Must change source code to use plfs\\ calls to handle the files
+- MPI/IO is the highest performance interface - Load a MPI module that has been patched for PLFS - Prepend "plfs:" to the file path used in MPI_File_open - Mount point must be defined in PLFSRC - FUSE is primarily intended for interactive command access (e.g. ls, rm, mv, non-PLFS-aware archive tools, etc.) - Can use it for POSIX I/O - Performance may suffer if not configured for multi-threading - Mount point must be defined in PLFSRC and mounted using the PLFS daemon - Ensure FUSE buffers are larger than 128 KiB default - PLFS API is high performance, but requires major programming changes - Must change source code to use plfs calls to handle the files